White-Labeled SendGrid Email Templates for Customer Notifications

-Please follow the checklist below to set up your white-labeled SendGrid templates and use them with your Route4Me Alerting and Notifications Module.
+To set up your white-labeled SendGrid templates and use them with your Route4Me Alerting and Notifications Module, follow the checklist below:

-1. Make sure that you have activated the preferred Route4Me Alerting and Notifications Add-On(s) (i.e., Geofence Entered, Geofence Left, etc.).
+• Ensure you’ve activated the preferred Route4Me Alerting and Notifications Add-Ons (i.e., Geofence Entered, Geofence Left, etc.).

-4. Make sure your SendGrid templates contain all the necessary elements for your email notification not to go to your recipients’ spam inbox.
+• Make sure your SendGrid templates contain all the necessary elements for your Email notification not to go to your recipients’ spam inboxes.

-7. Copy the Template ID of the preferred SendGrid email template from your SendGrid account and insert it into the corresponding field in your Route4Me Notifications Module.
+• Copy the Template ID of the preferred SendGrid Email template from your SendGrid account and insert it into the corresponding field in your Route4Me Notifications Module.

-9. Make sure that your Route4Me Notifications are sent from an Authenticated Domain or a Verified Single Sender email address.
+• Make sure that your Route4Me Notifications are sent from an Authenticated Domain or a Verified Single Sender Email address.

 In the Email API section, you can create a new Dynamic Template for your SendGrid account.

-After that, input the name of the new SendGrid email template into the corresponding field and click on the Create button to proceed.
+After that, input the name of the new SendGrid Email template into the corresponding field and click the “Create” button to proceed.

 Name your Dynamic SendGrid Email Template and then proceed to create a new template.